dapepe/rdp/README.md

 docker compose -f docker-compose-cloudflare.yaml up -d
 ```

-check if container are starting:
+Check if container are running:
 ```
 docker container ps
 ```
-it should now display something like that:
+It should now display something like that:
 ```
 462e74a50462   cloudflare/cloudflared:2024.11.0 "cloudflared --no-au…" 13 seconds ago Up 12 seconds home-guacamole-1
 ```